Sensitivity of (multi)fractal eigenstates to a perturbation of the Hamiltonian: Conclusion

 \section{Conclusion}

 In this paper we studied the response of an isolated quantum system governed by the Gaussian Rosenzweig-Porter random matrix Hamiltonian $\hat{H}_1$ to a perturbation $\lambda\hat{H}_2$.
-In contrast to the disordered spin chains, where a complete analytical treatment was not possible so far, our random matrix model can be exactly solved by the formalism of the Efetov's supersymmetric nonlinear sigma model.
+In contrast to the disordered spin chains, where a complete analytical treatment was not possible so far, our random matrix model can be exactly solved in the region of ergodic and fractal states by the formalism of the Efetov's supersymmetric nonlinear sigma model in the thermodynamic limit $N\rightarrow\infty$.
+This solution has a natural extension to the region of localized states which is successfully tested numerically.

-In this work we obtained exact expressions, Eqs.\ (\ref{gen-R}) and (\ref{gen-C}), for the DoS and LDoS correlation functions in the GRP ensemble of unitary symmetry.
+In this work we obtained asymptotically exact expressions, Eqs.\ (\ref{gen-R}) and (\ref{gen-C}), for the DoS and LDoS correlation functions in the GRP ensemble of unitary symmetry in its fractal phase.
 Having calculated the eigenfunction amplitude overlap correlation function given by Eq.\ \eqref{K_C_R}, we compared it with simple analytical treatment based on the Monthus surmise [Eq.\ (\ref{Bogomol})], as well as with the numerical simulations on the orthogonal-symmetry version of the same ensemble.
 The studied correlation functions behave qualitatively in the same way for both symmetries.
 We identified analytically the parameter $\alpha$ [Eqs.\ \eqref{alpha} and \eqref{alpha_off} for different types of drive], which controls a typical shift of individual levels by a small perturbation of the Hamiltonian.

 We focus on the typical fidelity susceptibility $\chi_\text{F}^\text{(typ)}$ [Eq.\ (\ref{chiF})] and the susceptibility of the eigenfunction amplitude overlap $\chi_\text{EAO}$ [Eqs.\ (\ref{EAOS}) and (\ref{tilde-K})] to such a perturbation.
 We show that $\chi_\text{F}^\text{(typ)}$ and $\chi_\text{EAO}$ contain essentially the same information on the effect of the perturbation on the eigenfunction overlap.